awsdocs/aws-cdk-guide/v2/sam.md

 This topic describes how to use the AWS SAM CLI with the AWS CDK to test a Lambda function locally\.
 For further information, see [Invoking Functions Locally](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html)\.
 To install the SAM CLI, see [Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)\.

 **Note**
 Full AWS CDK integration with the AWS SAM CLI is currently in public preview\.
 This integration allows you to locally test and build serverless application defined using the CDK\.
-For more information, see [AWS Cloud Development Kit \(AWS CDK\)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk.html) in the AWS SAM Developer Guide\.
+For more information, see [AWS Cloud Development Kit \(CDK\)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-cdk.html) in the AWS SAM Developer Guide\.
 The instructions here apply to the current \(non\-preview\) version of the AWS SAM CLI\.

 1. The first step is to create a AWS CDK application and add the Lambda package\.